Russia’s Alexey Navalny ‘is dying’ in prison, allies call for nationwide protests

 In January, the Kremlin was able to shut down protests that broke out after Navalny returned to Russia and was jailed on parole violations that have been widely condemned as politically motivated.
 After police detained thousands during the protests, Navalny’s team was forced to call for further demonstrations.
 The plan to gather 500,000 online registrations was intended to ensure protests were large enough to have an impact, but Navalny’s decline has upended that plan.

-Observers in Moscow said they feared that Russia having weathered the protests in January and only having received symbolic sanctions from Western countries over Navalny’s jailing, the Kremlin may have concluded it can now allow him to die.
+Observers in Moscow said they feared that Russia, having weathered the protests in January and only having received symbolic sanctions from Western countries over Navalny’s jailing, may have concluded it can now allow him to die.

 "The danger is that the collective Kremlin may have decided to end the Navalny problem once and for all: he may die in detention, and his infrastructure will be destroyed.
 Protests?
 They can be suppressed and will go into decline,” Andrei Kolesnikov, an analyst at the Carnegie Moscow Center, wrote on Twitter.

-Navalny’s team said said next week’s protests have become a final showdown with the Kremlin to stop Navalny’s death and prevent the complete destruction of a democratic opposition in Russia.
+Navalny's team said said this week's protests have become a final showdown with the Kremlin to stop Navalny's death and prevent the complete destruction of a democratic opposition in Russia.